FAQs: Real Life Questions (And Answers) On Selling Businesses

 I'd like to sell my Chinese takeaway.
 The turnover is around £4500 a week.
 The profit is around 35% gross.

 Many broker created listings of businesses for sale that you will find online quote gross profit.
 However, buyers are not concerned with gross profit.
 They want to know the net profit.
 And not some theoretical figure as in "net profits could be in the range of xxx".
 They want to see actual numbers.
-Can you please send me a copy of your accounts?
+You need to start with the accounts and how much of 'real profit' the business is making (after deducting a proper 'salary' for yourself).

 I just took over the business recently and I do not have the accounts yet.